NaaeemMalik/my-Chromium-forks/styleguide/inclusive_code.md

-# Inclusive GTX Browser code
+# Inclusive GTx Browser code

 ## Why this is important